SkyCity fire: Strike threat for workers from 8pm after claims staff were passing out

-Unionised SkyCity workers will strike for four days because they don't feel safe in their building following the convention centre fire this week, a union leader says.
+Unionised SkyCity workers will strike for four days because they don't feel safe in their building following the New Zealand International Convention Centre fire this week, a union leader says.

 Unite senior organiser Joe Carolan claimed three workers had passed out today and others had complained of a burning feeling in their throats, after returning to work yesterday.